The Soldier's Food

-The Soldier's Food is a 1942 British, black-and-white, sponsored film, of unknown direction and starring Ronald Shiner as a cast member.
+The Soldier's Food is a 1941 British black-and-white short dramatised military training film directed by Jay Lewis and starring Ralph Richardson.

-Alongside with Ralph Richardson,Hubert Gregg, Hay Petrie,June Thorburn and Safia El Emari are playing the minor Roles in this film.
 It was produced by Verity Films and the Army Kinematograph Service for the Royal Army Ordnance Corps.

 Synopsis

-The educational film aims to training service personnel the value of the mess and the cooking of food in the Army.
+The film informs service personnel about the importance of the mess, including demonstrations of cooking equipment, and covers the prevention of waste, and the management of surplus food.